fvilarino/Weather-Sample/README.md

 # Weather-Sample
 A simple weather app showcasing some of the material principles.

+The app is multimodule, written in Kotlin using Jetpack Compose for the UI.
 The app consists of 2 screens, a city search screen and a weather screen.
 The weather screen is itself split into 2 sections, current weather and forecast.

-There are 2 branches in this project:
-* main: uses Android's View system
-* feature/compose: uses Jetpack compose
+Tech stack:

+* Kotlin
+* Coroutines
+* Hilt
+* Retrofit
+* Room
+* AAC Viewmodels
+* AAC Navigation

 To run the app please obtain a key from RapidApi (https://rapidapi.com/) for both the geo cities (https://rapidapi.com/wirefreethought/api/geodb-cities) and the open weather map (https://rapidapi.com/community/api/open-weather-map) and then update the app's `Keys.kt` file.